Frequently Asked Questions

 How long are you in SSSP/ASPIRE?

-Since SSSP/ASPIRE is TRIO program focused on retention and graduation, you will receive services until you graduate, are no longer enrolled in the University or no longer participate.
+You will receive services until you graduate, are no longer enrolled in the University or are inactive within our program.
 It is not a short term program.

 Do you offer any scholarships or grants?